samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

 It allows a lot of flexibility because it uses a combination of C for high performance and Lua for maximum control.

-The current version of coLunacyDNS is version 1.0.002, made in August of 2020.
+The current version of coLunacyDNS is version 1.0.009, made in September of 2020.

 # Getting started